Red Hen Publications

 Which in turn directed some of the fandom’s attention back to the attack on the Longbottoms.

 And, no, I still didn’t believe in MemoryCharmed!Neville.
-But she had definitely, and publicly told us on her first official website, some time around the 3-year summer, that the Lestranges and Barty Jr had been sent after Frank and Alice Longbottom.
+But she had definitely, and publicly told us on her first official website, at some point during the 3-year summer, that the Lestranges and Barty Jr had been sent after Frank and Alice Longbottom.
 And she never rescinded that statement.
-Nor did she ever explain it.
+Nor did she ever explain what she meant by it.

 It couldn’t have been Voldemort who sent them.
 He was already gone by then.